 Lemony and just a bit buttery, this Fish Piccata recipe with pan-seared trout and a lemon piccata sauce comes together in about 20 minutes.
 Serve with a big salad and a side of pearl couscous, lemon rice or your favorite grain for an easy weeknight dinner idea.

 This is a riff off of my popular chicken piccata recipe, using the same ingredients for my piccata sauce and simply replacing the chicken with trout fillet (or another thin fish fillet of your choice).
 My friend Matt Janofsky, you'll hear his name in the video below, is one behind this brilliant idea!

 The choice of fish and how you season it matters, but what takes this recipe over the top is the lemon piccata sauce, made with a base of white wine, quality olive oil, lemon juice and a little bit of unsalted butter.
 It's lighter and tangier than a cream-based sauce but still smooth and buttery!
-I relied more on extra virgin olive oil and used less butter than you'll find in a traditional lemon piccata sauce recipe - and you can even use ghee if you prefer.
+I relied more on extra virgin olive oil (like I did with my lemon-garlic haddock) and used less butter than you'll find in a traditional lemon piccata sauce recipe - and you can even use ghee if you prefer.